kritonios01/minesweeper/README.md

 # Minesweeper

 A simple implementation of the classic Minesweeper game written in Java (and JavaFX).
-This project was part of the Multimedia Engineering course at 7th semester.
+This project was part of the Multimedia Engineering course at 7th semester at Electrical and Computer Engineering School of NTUA.

 ## Build Instructions